 direct entry into the cells by fusing with the membranes.

-It consists of gag proteins, pol proteins, protease, env proteins.
+It consists of gag proteins, pol proteins, protease, and env proteins.

 Viral RNA introduced in the host cell